braze-inc/braze-docs/_docs/_hidden/private_betas/csv_events.md

 #### CSV size

 Braze accepts user data in the standard CSV format from files up to 500 MB in size.
-Refer to the previous sections on importing for downloadable CSV templates.
+To download one of our CSV file templates, refer to [Importing with external ID](#importing-with-external-id) or [Importing with user alias](#importing-with-user-alias).

 #### Data point considerations